 Did you know that ice cream cone history includes items such as penny lickers, cornets, zalabias, and cornucopias?
 Did you know that New York City, St. Louis, and London all witnessed the invention of today's most famous edible container?
-Let's take a peek below at the surprising facts.
+Take a peek below at the surprising facts.

 What does an ice cream cone have to do with New York's Wall Street?
 Well, in the late nineteenth century, a pushcart ice cream vendor on Wall Street named Italo Marchiony looked for an easier and more practical way to sell his lemon ice cream to customers without the bother of having to use the bothersome glass penny licks that were in common use.

 And some customers rightly refused them for sanitary reasons, as most Hokey-Pokey vendors simply gave them a brisk wipe with a well-used rag before dropping a small ball of ice cream on them for the next customer to lick with their tongue.

 In a stroke of sheer genius Marchiony baked a crisp, cup-like pastry with sloping sides and a flat bottom to use as a walk-away container.
 The edible cup was a tremendous hit with his customers, and he filed a U.S. patent for it in September 1903 claiming to have made the edible cups since 1896.

 Industry has since voted the edible pastry cup an example of an environmentally perfect container.